SPEAKERS & PROGRAM

 Medical Director KPMG Global Healthcare practice

-She has been recognised by the Royal college of GPs by a special commendation for outstanding contributions to the discipline of primary care.
+She has been recognised by the Royal College of GPs, having received a special commendation for outstanding contributions to the discipline of primary care.

 Elizabeth J. Fowler (USA)

 Vice President for Global Health Policy at Johnson & Johnson

 Dr Elizabeth Fowler, Ph D, J D, is currently vice-president for global health policy at Johnson & Johnson, where she focuses on delivery system and payment reform in the USA and healthcare systems reform in emerging markets.
 Prior to joining Johnson & Johnson, she was special assistant to President Obama on healthcare and economic policy at the National Economic Council.